openshift/origin/docs/images.md

 - Metadata provides value as an input to pod template generation; we therefore need to be able to store and access this metadata
 - Add ability to combine an image and its default metadata with your overrides

 **Example**: I find a great MySQL image that some else has created, but I want to tweak some of the values for the image’s environment variables.
-I don’t want to build my own copy of the Docker image with my settings applied because I want to subscribe to the “upstream” image and redeploy my containers when new images arrive.
+I don’t want to build my own copy of the container image with my settings applied because I want to subscribe to the “upstream” image and redeploy my containers when new images arrive.

 **Questions**: